Distinct Signatures of the Nature of Phase Transition in Binary Neutron Star Mergers: Introduction

-This article is the first attempt to understand such effects in the BNSM using NR simulations.
 We aim to understand PT with a control parameter $\Delta p$ that can be varied given a pair of fixed hadronic and quark EoS.
-This allows us to survey a range of EoS starting with a first-order phase transition (FOPT) corresponding to a Maxwell construction between hadronic and quark EoS and increase the smoothness up to the point that approaches other models like Gibbs construction.
-Analysing these EoSs using merger dynamics is of utmost interest to understand the direct impact of different phases on the crucial observational emissions from BNSM like GW and ejecta mass.
-From our simulations, we report specific signatures that exclusively have implications from the behaviour of the smoothness of PT.
+It allows us to survey a range of EoS starting with a first-order phase transition (FOPT) corresponding to a Maxwell construction ($\Delta p=0$) between hadronic and quark EoS and increase the $\Delta p$ to the point that approaches Gibbs construction ($\Delta p\approx0.08$)~\cite{Maslov_2019}.
+Implementing these EoSs in merger simulations is of utmost interest to reveal the direct impact of different phases on crucial observational emissions like GW and ejecta mass.
+From our simulations, we report specific signatures that exclusively depend on the type of PT.
 If such signatures are found in future multi-messenger observations, we can remarkably constrain the EoS of matter at this regime.
-We also report a dependence of the threshold mass for prompt collapse on the smoothening parameter.
-We also comment on the smoothness of PT of EoS in light of GW170817.
+We report the first correlation of the threshold mass for prompt collapse with varying $\Delta p$ in light of GW170817.

-This work is organized as follows.
-In \cref{sec:form}, we introduce the formalism adopted for the construction of EoSs and its implementation in NR simulations.
-We also follow up with the computational infrastructure setup used for the construction of pre-merger initial data, its evolution and data extraction.
-In \cref{sec:Results}, we report the important results from our work in relation to merger dynamics and the effects on possible observational signatures.
-Finally, in \cref{sec:Summ}, we summarize our work and draw salient conclusions from our analysis.